robwierzbowski/gulp-intermediate/readme.md

 gulp.task('default', function () {
   return gulp.src('app/**/*.jade')
-    .pipe(intermediate('_site', function (tempDir, cb) {
+    .pipe(intermediate({ output: '_site' }, function (tempDir, cb) {

-      // Run a command on the file system in tempDir and write the results to
+      // Run a command on the files in tempDir and write the results to
-      // the specified outputDir.
+      // the specified output directory.
       var command = spawn('a_command', ['--dest', '_site'], {cwd: tempDir});
       command.on('close', cb);
     }))